sbrajesh/bp-members-with-uploaded-avatar-widget/readme.txt

 1. Upload `bp-members-with-uploaded-avatars.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visist Appearance->Widgets and add the Memebsr with Uploaded Avatars widget to your sidebar
+1. Visist Appearance->Widgets and add the Memebrs with Uploaded Avatars widget to your sidebar

 == Frequently Asked Questions ==